‘It was a mistake, not a moment of madness’ – Mourinho defends Aurier after Tottenham loss | Goal.com

 “The reaction was positive.
 Kasper Schmeichel made a couple of important saves, but it’s a game we lost with a penalty and an own goal.

-Defeat means that Tottenham have lost their last couple in the league and have consequently fallen three points behind Liverpool in the standings.
+Defeat means that Tottenham have lost their last couple in the league and have consequently fallen six points behind Liverpool in the standings.

 Spurs will play Stoke in the Carabao Cup on Wednesday in their final fixture before Christmas.